zhangyutong926/LispScript/README.md

 ### Types and Literal Constructors
 First, we're not intended to implement a typed Lisp (like typed Racket).
-With this target, we designed a type system that contains only 5 basic types, and to make it simple, we do not want to implement a data type construction syntax.
+With this target, we designed a type system that contains only 8 basic types,

 There is a literal initializing system allow you to write data directed into your program for the basic type.